userfrosting/UserFrosting/docker/README.md

 1. Copy `app/sprinkles/sprinkles.example.json` to `app/sprinkles/sprinkles.json`
 2. Run `chmod 777 app/{logs,cache,sessions}` to fix file permissions for web server.
 (NOTE: File permissions should be properly secured in a production environment!)
-2. Run `docker-compose run composer install` to install all composer modules.
 3. Run `docker-compose run node npm install` to install all npm modules.

 Now you can start up the entire Nginx + PHP + MySQL stack using docker with: